 Surrounding Tok are three state recreation sites where travelers can enjoy camping, picnicking, fishing, and wildlife viewing.
-Migrating sandhill cranes and a growing resident population of trumpeter swans are especially popular among bird enthusiasts.
+Migrating sandhill cranes and trumpeter swans are especially popular among bird enthusiasts.
 Moose can often be seen grazing in the area.
-Animals are most active around sunrise and sunset.

 EAGLE TRAIL STATE RECREATION SITE

 Eagle Trail State Recreation Site is the largest site at 280 acres.
-Located 16 miles south of Tok on the Tok Cut-Off Highway, the park includes portions of the Old Slana Highway, Valdez-Eagle Trail, and the Washington-Alaska Military Cable and Telephone System.
+Located 16 miles south of Tok on the Tok Cut-Off Highway, the park includes portions of the Old Slana Highway, the Washington-Alaska Military Cable and Telephone System, and the Valdez-Eagle Trail.
 The campground has 35 campsites and is popular with visitors traveling between Tok and Glennallen on the Richardson Highway.
 Other facilities include picnic shelters and hiking trails, including a one mile nature trail and a 2.5 mile hiking trail with views of the Tok River Valley.

 MOON LAKE STATE RECREATION SITE

 Moon Lake State Recreation Site is 15 miles northwest of Tok along the Alaska Highway.
-The 22-acre park is a popular destination for locals for swimming, boating, and water skiing.
+The 22-acre park is a popular destination for boating and swimming.
 Facilities at Moon Lake State Recreation Site include a 15-site campground, picnic areas, and a boat launch.

 TOK RIVER STATE RECREATION SITE

 Tok River State Recreation Site is 4.5 miles east of Tok along the Alaska Highway.
-Situated on the east bank of the Tok River, the 38-acre park provides camping, hiking, and access to float trip opportunities.
-Tok River State Recreation Site features 43 campsites, picnic shelters, a walking trial, and access to Tok River.
+Located along the banks of the Tok River, the 38-acre park provides camping, hiking, and access to float trip opportunities.
+Tok River State Recreation Site features 27 campsites, picnic shelters, a walking trial, and access to Tok River.